 How do you know you are dealing with a proportion problem?
-First, the underlying distribution is a binomial distribution.
+First, the underlying distribution has a binary random variable and therefore is a binomial distribution.
 (There is no mention of a mean or average.)
 If X is a binomial random variable, then $X \sim B(n, p)$ where n is the number of trials and p is the probability of a success.
-To form a proportion, take X, the random variable for the number of successes and divide it by n, the number of trials (or the sample size).
-The random variable P' (read "P prime") is that proportion,
+To form a sample proportion, take X, the random variable for the number of successes and divide it by n, the number of trials (or the sample size).
+The random variable P' (read "P prime") is the sample proportion, p' = the estimated proportion of successes or sample proportion of successes (p' is a point estimate for p, the true population proportion, and thus q is the probability of a failure in any one trial.)